michcald/fsm/README.md

 }
 ```

 You can easily create your own assert.
-Here an example which does not allow the initial state to be the final at the same time:
+Here an example that does not allow the initial state to be a final state at the same time:

 ```php
 namespace Michcald\Fsm\Validator\Assert;